MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 Provide the following fields:

-* `subEntityId`&emsp;: A unique identifier for the item within your tab to which you are deep linking.
+* `subEntityId`: A unique identifier for the item within your tab to which you are deep linking.
-* `subEntityLabel`&emsp;: A label for the item to use for displaying the deep link.
+* `subEntityLabel`: A label for the item to use for displaying the deep link.
-* `subEntityWebUrl`&emsp;: An optional field with a fallback URL to use if the client does not support rendering the tab.
+* `subEntityWebUrl`: An optional field with a fallback URL to use if the client does not support rendering the tab.

 ### Generating a deep link to your tab